Marc Culler

 Marc Edward Culler (born November 22, 1953) is an American mathematician who works in geometric group theory and low-dimensional topology.
 A native Californian, Culler did his undergraduate work at the University of California at Santa Barbara and his graduate work at Berkeley where he graduated in 1978.
-He is now at the University of Illinois at Chicago.
+He is now a professor emeritus at the University of Illinois at Chicago.
 Culler is the son of Glen Jacob Culler who was an important early innovator in the development of the Internet.